psu13/mutable-hakyll/posts/anti-social-2.md

 good time.
 It's just not possible.
 So whatever interface we build for this is going to have to be cut up into smaller pieces organized by common interest, much like the old Internet Forums and USENET newsgroups (and these days, slack servers, and discords run by brands).
 Yes yes, this is what "federation" does, in theory.
-But again:

-* This is the most obvious fact in the entire world.
+But again, this is the most obvious fact in the entire world, since even I thought it up.

-* A single instance, set up just like you want, to mostly read what other people say without replying.

 It remains to be seen if humanity can come up with a better way to interact with itself online.
 Obviously I am skeptical that it can be done.
 But I'm not the one to build it for